changgoo/PRFM/book/vertical-de.md

 ## Basic fomulation

-The vertical dynamical equilibrium in a disk consisting of gas, star, and dark matter can be written as
+The vertical dynamical equilibrium in a disk consisting of gas, stars, and dark matter can be written as

 $$
   P_{\rm tot} = \rho_{\rm gas} \sigma_{\rm eff}^2=\frac{\Sigma_{\rm gas}}{2 H_{\rm gas}} \sigma_{\rm eff}^2